oracle/python-oracledb/doc/src/user_guide/aq.rst

 .. code-block:: python

+    # The argument "JSON" indicates the queue is of JSON payload type
     queue = connection.queue("DEMO_JSON_QUEUE", "JSON")
-    # The second argument (JSON) indicates that the queue is of JSON payload type.

 Now the message can be enqueued using :meth:`~Queue.enqone()`.